CTEC3905-2022/lab-materials/lab-02.md

 Make sure you understand this.
 Experiment with different values of the transition duration.

-If you don't understand what's going on, ask a good question.
+If you don't understand exactly what's going on, ask a question that will help you (and others) to rule out some possibilities.

-## Use flexbox to reposition menu items
+## Expand the page structure

 Add a `header` element above the `nav` element, containing a top-level heading (`h1` element) with a few words.
 Add a `main` element below the `nav` element, containing a paragraph (`p` element) with some text.